mindspore-ai/docs/docs/note/source_en/static_graph_syntax_support.md

 ## Overview

 In graph mode, Python code is not executed by the Python interpreter.
 Instead, the code is compiled into a static computation graph, and then the static computation graph is executed.

-  For details about the graph mode and computation graph, click <https://www.mindspore.cn/tutorial/training/en/r1.2/advanced_use/debug_in_pynative_mode.html>.

 Currently, only the function, Cell, and subclass instances modified by the `@ms_function` decorator can be built.
 For a function, build the function definition.
 For the network, build the `construct` method and other methods or functions called by the `construct` method.

 For details about how to use `ms_function`, click <https://www.mindspore.cn/doc/api_python/en/r1.2/mindspore/mindspore.html#mindspore.ms_function>.

 For details about the definition of `Cell`, click <https://www.mindspore.cn/doc/programming_guide/en/r1.2/cell.html>.

 Due to syntax parsing restrictions, the supported data types, syntax, and related operations during graph building are not completely consistent with the Python syntax.
 As a result, some usage is restricted.

 The following describes the data types, syntax, and related operations supported during static graph building.
 These rules apply only to graph mode.

 > All the following examples run on the network in graph mode.
 The network definition is not described.